 For me there is not the one single secret, but rather a combination of healthy habits and the willingness to constantly question how to optimize things.
 Even though input is often the biggest driver of output, productivity doesn’t necessarily mean doing a lot of hours.
 I rather think it’s about prioritization and focus.

-Sometimes I have the most productive time when I just get out of the office for 3 hours to really immerse myself in a topic, read something or talk to people from other areas.
-This often leads to inspiring ideas that can be of great value for the growth of a
+Sometimes I have the most productive time when I just get out of the office for 3 hours to really immerse myself in a topic, read something or talk to people from other professions.
+These new perspectives often lead to inspiring ideas that can be of great value for the growth of a company.

 HOW DO YOU MANAGE TO MAINTAIN THE WORK-LIFE BALANCE?

 Scaling a company requires a lot of physical and mental strength.
 It is a constant effort to maintain balance.
-Reserving time for sports, family and friends helps me recharge the batteries and reading and meditation keep my mind open for new angles.
-At least on a daily basis I try to start every day with some training or meditation.
+Reserving time for sports, family and friends helps me recharge the batteries.
+Reading and meditation keep my mind open for new angles.
+I try to start every day with some training or meditation.
 You have to push yourself a bit, but it pays off when you do.

 WHAT WAS THE SCARIEST MOMENT OF YOUR ENTREPRENEURIAL JOURNEY?